 - data fetching from individual federated modules

-- successfully render a tree of multiple federated React components that use hooks
+- successfully render a tree of multiple federated React function components that use state hooks

 Static type checking is lost with the dynamic importing of federated modules.
 However, I can see this being solved by publishing static types to npm.